ShinySyntax/LogisticM/readme.md

 With this address, it can call `IRegistry.getFunction` to get the address of the logic contract implementation.
 With this address, it can perform a delegate call.

+Functions called by delegate call can only have value type parameters.
+This is why, for example, `HandoverImplementation.createProduct` receives the name of the product in bytes.
+Indeed, the function sends the name to `ProductImplementation.newProduct`.
+So, on the client side, the string is converted in bytes to reduce gas usage.

 #### LogisticSharedStorage

 `LogisticSharedStorage` is the contract that gathers all the storage of the